 Predictive analytics in retail:

-Predictive analytics in retail: use cases, examples & adoption guide
+Predictive analytics in retail: applications, examples & adoption guidelines

 The role of predictive analytics in retail